How to Become a Licensed Vocational Nurse

-Licensed Vocational Nurses require more schooling and a license to practice, which means they have more responsibility within a well-defined scope of practice.
+Licensed Vocational Nurses require more schooling and a license to practice, which means they have more responsibility within a well-defined scope.
 Medical Assistants, while often formally trained, do not always need to complete an educational program or gain certification to find employment.

 LVN vs. LPN

-A Licensed Practical Nurse (LPN) is actually another title for Licensed Vocational Nursing.
+A Licensed Practical Nurse (LPN) is another title for Licensed Vocational Nursing.
 Depending on your location in the United States, one of these job titles will be used.
-LVN is commonly used in California and Texas, but LPN is the technical title in all other states.
+LVN is commonly used in California and Texas, whereas LPN is the technical title in other states.

-Both LVNs and LPNs are typically required to complete formal training in order to obtain their license.
+Both LVNs and LPNs are typically required to complete formal training to obtain their license.

 LVN vs. RN

 Registered Nurses and LVNs both fill vital roles in healthcare.
-Becoming an RN usually requires an Associate’s Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN) degree.
+Becoming an RN usually requires an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN) degree.

 Like LVNs, you’ll also need to pass a licensing exam.
-RNs must complete several years of schooling, whereas an LVN can complete their schooling in about a year.
+While RNs must complete several years of schooling, an LVN can complete their schooling in about a year.